 CEREC treatment – Same-Day Crowns

-Here at Wisdom Dental Acton we use CEREC (Cad-cam) state of the art technology to make beautiful ceramic (porcelain) veneers crowns and inlays all in a single appointment with no need to take impressions or make temporary teeth.
+Here at our London dental clinic we use CEREC (Cad-cam) state-of-the-art technology to make beautiful ceramic (porcelain) veneers crowns and inlays all in a single appointment with no need to take impressions or make temporary teeth.